gardener/landscaper/docs/usage/Blueprints.md

 Imports and Exports always consists of a name (_MUST_ be unique for the blueprint) and can be generally described as _Target_-Im/Exports or _Data_-Im/Exports.
 The `type` field specifies which one it is.

-> The `type` field is currently optional to ensure backward compatibility.
+> The `type` field is currently optional (for data and target imports) to ensure backward compatibility.
 This is likely to change in the future and it is strongly recommended to specify a type for each im-/export.

 ```yaml
 imports: